stanmaz/BBOalert/README.md

 - options selector added (see 'Partnership options' section)
 - manual alerts are recorded in the cache
 - the whole data is kept in the clipboard until overwritten by 'Export' command or by an external application
+- Alert button turned automatically ON.
+On click, the call explanation is erased.